GervinFung/SimpleParallelChessAI/README.md

 I screwed up my previous chess game with bad design and without planning ahead

-I decided to make a chess game, but my pc do not have one, so I decided to make one for myself
+I decided to make a chess game because my pc do not have one

 NOTE: **Credit to Christos-Kouros for timer function**